mihael/devlog/README.md

 a devlog consists of many coding or communication sessions.

-the current session is always written on the top of the file.
+the current development session is written at the top of the file.

 older sessions are towards the end of the file.

-the first session is the most down, scroll down at the end of the file.
+the first session is the one at the bottom, scroll down at the end of the file.

 sessions are separated with beginning and end "devlog DSL" entries,